Single-Location

 KUBECONFIG_FILE=/etc/rancher/k3s/supercheck-worker.kubeconfig \

-docker compose -f docker-compose-secure.yml up -dUpgrading to 1.3.3 from earlier versions — Version 1.3.3 replaces Docker socket-based test execution with a sandboxed model powered by K3s and gVisor.
-Before upgrading, you must run the setup script:
+docker compose -f docker-compose-secure.yml up -dUpgrading from pre-1.3.3 releases — Supercheck moved from Docker socket-based test execution to a sandboxed K3s + gVisor model in 1.3.3.
+Before upgrading an older deployment, you must run the setup script:

 # 1. Back up your database first

-docker compose exec postgres pg_dump -U postgres supercheck > backup-pre-133.sql
+docker compose exec postgres pg_dump -U postgres supercheck > backup-pre-k3s-migration.sql

 # 2. Install K3s + gVisor execution sandbox